okemechris/simplego-api/README.md

 - `CLIENT_SECRET`
 - `REALM`

+### Client with a client secret
+First create a client on the console inside the realm you have made.

+Inside the settings tab you want to change "Access Type" to `confidential` then hit save.
+Refresh the page and you will see new tabs.
+Click on credentials and you should see a client secret which you can then copy into your `.env`.

+Note: set the "Valid redirect URIs" to `*`.

 ## Auth

 Authorization is handled by keycloak via an interceptor.
 Keycloak is an open source library which provides many useful features such as: